 Travel companies will find new opportunities as solo travel grows and as work continues to change.
 As well as beach resorts and hotels, travel companies might build coworking spaces in paradise, with all the necessary facilities for young professionals to stay for several weeks or months at a time.
 They will then assess people browsing for work abroad opportunities and target them with programmatic ads.

-Sustainable Travel
+Sustainable travel

-OTAs are already taking the situation seriously and some are being proactive.
+OTAs are already taking the situation seriously, and some are being proactive.
 Trip.com published its first Sustainable Travel Report in 2022, looking at changing customer expectations and asking questions from how we can preserve local habits in tourist hotspots to who is ultimately responsible for bringing about a major change.

 It is important to note that there is an appetite for sustainability initiatives.
-Over 50% of respondents felt that OTAs could clearly label sustainable travel options, and that 41% wanted it to be easier to find such options online.
+Over 50% of respondents felt that OTAs could clearly label sustainable travel options, and 41% wanted it to be easier to find such options online.
 This will become a key part of messaging in travel advertising in the future, with businesses letting users know about more ecologically sound travel options right there in the online ad.

 Ad campaigns that really fly